Response of Mother’s Body to Pregnancy

 - The uterine size increases from 50g of non-pregnant female to about 1 kg.
 The vagina enlarges and the introitus opens more widely.

 - The breasts also become almost double in size with a 2 pounds increase in weight.

 - The average weight gain in pregnancy is 24 pounds; of which 7 pounds is of the fetus, 4 pounds of extra-embryonic structures, 2 pounds each of the uterus and the breasts, 6 pounds of the accumulated fluid and the remaining 3 pounds is the fat deposition in various parts of the body.

 - As the developing fetus removes substrates from the maternal blood, the desire for food is greatly increased.
 The basal metabolic rate (BMR) also increases by 15% during the later half of pregnancy.
 Hormones such as thyroxin, adrenocortical and sex hormones also contribute to increase in BMR.

-- The cardiac output of the mother increases to 40% as the heart has to supply additional blood to placenta.
-Cardiac output however falls to a little above the normal value during the last 8 weeks of pregnancy.
+- The cardiac output of the mother increases to 40% as the heart has to supply additional blood to the placenta.
+Cardiac output, however, falls to a little above the normal value during the last 8 weeks of pregnancy.
 The maternal blood volume also increases to 30% above normal during pregnancy.
 The hematocrit and viscosity of blood decrease.

 - Due to increased BMR during pregnancy, the minute ventilation also increases.
-Some of it is attributed to increased level of progesterone which is a direct respiratory stimulant.
+Some of it is attributed to an increased level of progesterone, which is a direct respiratory stimulant.
 The PCO2 level in the blood decreases.
-As the growing uterus presses upon the abdominal structures, the change in shape of diaphragm is limited.
-So, in order to maintain adequate ventilation the respiratory rate increases.
+As the growing uterus presses upon the abdominal structures, the change in shape of the diaphragm is limited.
+So, in order to maintain adequate ventilation, the respiratory rate increases.